adblockradio/adblockradio/README.md

 ### Installation

 As prerequisites, you need:
 - Node.js and NPM.
-This project has been tested with node 8.* and 10.* (NPM 5.6.0 and 6.2.0 respectively).
+This project requires a Node >= v10.12.x.
+Tested with NPM v6.4.1.
 If you need to manage several node versions on your platform, you might want to use [NVM](https://github.com/creationix/nvm).
-- Python (tested with v2.7.9).
-- Keras (tested with v2.0.8).
-Keras installation instructions are available [here](https://keras.io/#installation).
-- Tensorflow (tested with `tensorflow` v1.4.0 and `tensorflow-gpu` v1.3.0).
-Installation instructions are [here](https://www.tensorflow.org/install/).
 - FFmpeg (tested with v2.6.9).
 Installation instructions available [here](https://ffmpeg.org/download.html).

 Then install this module: